Movement Disorders

 Usually, complications of limb dystonia are related to musculoskeletal changes in the affected extremity.
 In the leg tendon, contracture may lead to foot eversion or inversion, foot shortening, or Achilles tendon shortening that causes increasing gait disability.
 Involvement of the forearm and hand may also lead to tendon contracture, but also produces median and ulnar nerve entrapment symptoms.

 The first subject was a 15-year-old girl who was referred to a psychologist for poor school performance attributed to oppositional defiance disorder; she would not complete her writing assignments.
 The patient presented with her mother and reported difficulty with writing since first or second grade.
-She remembers being corrected for her poor handwriting posture by almost all of her elementary teachers, but could not make adjustments to hold the pen or pencil correctly.
+She remembers being corrected for her poor handwriting posture by almost all of her elementary teachers but could not make adjustments to hold the pen or pencil correctly.
 Several attempts at writing implement modifications also did not help.
 The remainder of her neurologic examination and further, limited work-up at the time were unremarkable.
 She was given the diagnosis of writer’s cramp and became successful with minor modification of her in-class work and the use of a home computer to complete her assignments.

 The second subject was a 70-year old woman with a history of mild hypertension and a previous small, left putamen infarction.
 She was hospitalized for mild weakness that resolved satisfactorily within several days.
 Her work-up was otherwise negative, and she began taking 325 mg of aspirin daily.
 During the 8 months after discharge, she developed right great toe extension, toe abduction and increased plantar arch.
 She responded to botulinum toxin A or Botox(r) injection of 50 units to the extensor hallucis longus muscle and 30 units to her flexor hallucis brevis muscle.

-Axis I: clinical features | ||
+Axis I: clinical characteristics | ||

-• Age at onset: | ||
+• Age at onset | ||

-- Infancy (birth to 2 years) | ||
+- Infancy (under 2 years) | ||

 • Body distribution | ||